 Introduction to the practice of forensic accounting and its relationship to information technology auditing.
 Emphasizes fraud examination as applied to accounting information systems as well as legal resolution to fraudulent acts.
-4321 Financial Reporting Theory (3-3-0) Prerequisite: A grade of C or better in ACC 3302.
+4321 Financial Reporting Theory (3-3-0) Prerequisite: Completion of the Intermediate Accounting course sequence with grades of C or higher.
 Theoretical structures and rationale underlying financial reporting standards.
 Critical evaluation of Financial Accounting Standards.
 4322 Estate, Gifts and Trust Taxation (3-3-0) Prerequisite: ACC 4301.